International Econ Major

 According to the U.S. Chamber of Commerce, 92 percent of the world’s economic growth is in markets outside of the United States.

 The ability to speak more than one language is critical to succeeding in business in Europe, Asia, and Latin America, according to 88 percent of executive recruiters from those regions.
 (Source: Korn/Ferry International).

 Linguistic and cultural fluency paired with analytical skills is an increasingly powerful combination in any career field.
 Students in Notre Dame's College of Arts and Letters can achieve both with a major in International Economics and Romance Languages.

-To help you prepare for careers in global business, nonprofits, or government, the curriculum combines advanced coursework in French, Italian, or Spanish language and culture through the Department of Romance Languages and Literatures with rigorous qualitative training in the Department of Economics.
+To help you prepare for careers in global business, nonprofits, or government, the curriculum combines advanced coursework in French, Italian, Portuguese, or Spanish language and culture through the Department of Romance Languages and Literatures with rigorous qualitative training in the Department of Economics.